genome-spy/genome-spy/docs/grammar/mark/point.md

 each other.
 Decreasing the point size reduces the probability of overlap, but in a zoomed-in view, the plot may become overly sparse.

-Point mark provides two specific zooming behaviors that adjust the point size and visibility based on the zoom level.
+To control overplotting, the point mark provides two zooming behaviors that adjust the point size and visibility based on the zoom level.

 ### Geometric zoom